betadecay1993/Navigation-p1/README.md

 - `ReplayBuffer.py` - implementation of internal buffer to sample the experiences from it.
 - `QNetwork.py` - an ANN to evaluate q-function.
 - `SumTree.py` - a data structure for storing, updating and sampling experiences, which is utilised in ReplayBuffer.py.
-- `plotter.py` - generates plot of acquired scores during the training.
+- `plotter.py` - generates the plot of scores acquired during the training.
 - `run_one_time.py` - Initialises an agent with specified state dictionary and architecture and run visualisation of the agent's performance.